Package 'slca'

 nsim

-the number of response observations to simulate.
-Defaults to 500.
+an integer specifying the number of response observations to simulate.
+The default is 500.

 seed